JasperHof/JasperHof.github.io/_docs/assoc/spa.md

 # Saddlepoint approximation

-We recommend using the saddlepoint approximation (SPA) when testing binary traits with imbalanced case:control outcomes.
-The SPA can robustly test SNPs for association, whereas classical regression methods offer suffer from inflated Type I errors.
+We recommend using a saddlepoint approximation (SPA) when testing binary traits with imbalanced case:control ratio.
+The SPA can robustly test SNPs for association, whereas classical regression methods may suffer from inflated Type I errors.

 The SPA can be run in LDAK by including the arguments `--spa-test YES`, for example:
 ```
-./ldak.out --linear step2 --bfile data ----pheno phenofile --covar covfile --spa-test YES --max-threads 2
+./ldak.out --logistic step2 --bfile data ----pheno phenofile --covar covfile --spa-test YES --max-threads 2
 ```
+It is also possible to analyse quantitative traits using the SPA, in which case `--logistic` should be replaced by `--linear`.
+By default, LDAK applies a score test to analyse binary traits.
+To switch to a Wald test instead, use `--score-test NO`.

 When running a linear- or logistic regression with `--spa-test YES`, LDAK first pre-computes the SPA for a grid of values, which are related to the values of the score statistics and the standardized genotype values.
 When SNPs are tested for association, these pre-computed values are used in combination with a Taylors expansion.

-[... more information will follow! ...]